Audrey Lord

 Certificate in Trauma Informed, Sex-Positive Therapy

-Fill out the contact form to get in touch.
-I will get back to you shortly to see how I can help.
+Call, text or fill out the contact form below to get in touch with me and I will get back to you shortly.

-Once we’ve spoken and decided to move forward, I will send you some more thorough intake paperwork and we will book our first full session.
+After our phone consultation and if you choose to proceed, I will send you the intake forms and we will schedule our first session.

 14583 Big Basin Highway, Suite 2B, Saratoga, CA